RetailScientifics/Esri-R-Integration/README.md

 Standalone Test: https://retailscientifics.github.io/Esri-R-Integration/Server/standalone_test.html

+This repository provides an example of how a web-based Esri frontend can be integrated with the R programming language.
+This allows combining spatial data and analytics from the Esri ecosystem with the statistical programming and modeling capabilities available within R.

+The workflow demonstrated in this repository goes something like this:

+- Build a model locally within R
+	- Generally predicts a response variable from a number of regressors
+	- Regressors can include spatial data
+- Bundle prediction code into a standalone function
+- Host prediction code as an API endpoint on a server using the Plumber library
+- Create a web map frontend with a form to supply new input data/regressors
+- Point form at API endpoint to return new predictions (and optionally other data as well)

 ## Frontend Creation

 ### Creating a Blank Web AppBuilder App
 *Note: you can skip this step by simply downloading this repository*
 - If you don't have it already, install [node.js](https://nodejs.org/en/download/)